Lawrence Mumbleau - Obituary

 After graduating from Sacramento High School, Larry joined the Air Force and was stationed in Biloxi, MS. He graduated from the University of Houston with a degree in Mathematics.
 He started his career with GE where he worked on the Apollo Program.
 He moved to Tuscaloosa to work for Gulf States Paper as Manager of Corporate Planning and retired after 22 years.

-In his retirement, he enjoyed traveling with his wife to several countries and visiting all U.S. National Parks.
+In his retirement, he enjoyed traveling with his wife to several countries and visited every U.S. National Park.
 He was a lifelong St. Louis Cardinals fan and enjoyed years of going to Spring Training.

 Graveside services will be held at Sunset Funeral home on November 21, 2020.